wiseman-timelord/ImpExpPsd1/README.md

 - Testing, ensure the cmdlets work for, "PowerShell Core 7" and "Powershell 5.1", ensure everything is compatible.
 - we ideally want them to work more, competently and faster, than the PowerShell/PowerShellCore versions of the relating cmdlets.
 - we want them to utilize exactly the same, syntax and usage, for import, and a fitting theme of, syntax and usage, for the export, compared to the powershell import.
-- after the modules/scripts have been, tested and improved, though use in my programs (starting with [BethScale](https://github.com/wiseman-timelord/DdsBethScale-PsWhile)), then they will be converted to c# cmdlets, and additionally put on [PowerShellGallery](https://www.powershellgallery.com/packages/).
+- after the scripts have been, tested and improved, though use in my programs (starting with [BethScale](https://github.com/wiseman-timelord/DdsBethScale-PsWhile)), then functions will be converted to c# cmdlets, and additionally put on [PowerShellGallery](https://www.powershellgallery.com/packages/).

 ## DESCRIPTION
 Powershell and PowerShellCore do not have an Export-PowerShellDataFile cmdlet, therein, every time the given user attemts to use a Psd1 with a script created in GPT4, then it will cause a series of different errors in development to happen, that are frustrating interactions if you intend to use Psd1, hence, I wanted to solve that issue, and not only that, but produce upgrades in the process.
-ImpExpPsd1-Cl will fix the issue of incorrectly reading/writing to PSD1's with perfected, import and export, functions and scripts and cmdlets, that are, robust and efficient, hence, "Import Export Psd1", functions and scripts and cmdlets, were created for exactly this purpose.
+ImpExpPsd1-Cl will fix the issue of incorrectly reading/writing to PSD1's with perfected, import and export, functions and cmdlets, that are, robust and efficient, hence, "Import Export Psd1", functions (cmdlets later too) was created for exactly this purpose.

 ### DEMONSTRATION
 - Some GPT4 logic upon exporting Psd1 files (in a new session - 2024/01/24)...